-Prior to Source/Derivations III at the Art Gallery of Windsor, MacKay produced two Source/Derivations installations, in each of which the artist worked within a conceptual framework whereby he selected a "source" work and then developed a series of derivations based on the "source."
+In each of the Source/Derivations installations the artist worked within a conceptual framework whereby he selected a "source" work and then developed a series of derivations based on the "source."
 Source/Derivations I was presented at the Ottawa School of Art in March 1989 and involved a number of works in a variety of forms and media inspired by Tom Thomson's 1915 canvas, Northern River, in the collection of the National Gallery of Canada.

-Source/Derivations 11 focused on Lawren Harris's Isolation Peak (ca. 1930), housed in the permanent collection of Hart House, at the University of Toronto.
-These works provided a direct means for MacKay to locate and make tangible his continuing interest in aesthetic simulation, the nature of "landscape" and our perception of "place," and the ways that memory mediates through a process of layering and erasure.
+Source/Derivations II focused on Lawren Harris's Isolation Peak (ca. 1930), housed in the permanent collection of Hart House, at the University of Toronto.
+These works provided a direct means for MacKay to locate and make tangible his continuing interest in aesthetic simulation, the nature of "landscape" and our perception of "place," and the ways that memory mediates through a process of layering and erasure

-While building on the approach established in Source/Derivations I and 11, the artist intended in Source/Derivations III to consider aspects of the AGW collection that reflected on the historical, and more specifically post-industrial, context of Windsor.
+While building on the approach established in other Source/Derivations the artist intended in Source/Derivations III to consider aspects of the AGW collection that reflected on the historical, and more specifically post-industrial, context of Windsor.
 For this project, MacKay selected As dark as the grave wherein my friend is laid (1975/76), a mixed-media work by the London, Ontario artist Ron Benner.
 MacKay's investigation represented a departure from his methodology in that, in Source Derivations III, he dealt with the work of a living artist.
 For MacKay, this project represented not only an exploration of an aspect of the AGW's collection, but (perhaps more significantly) an opportunity for respectful negotiation and dialogue with the artist Ron Benner.
 The work selected by MacKay was of deep personal significance to Benner, in that it was made to honour the memory of two fellow railway workers who had been killed in a derailment near Windsor.